isabella-burdon/meta_pipe/README.md

 ## What is meta pipe doing?

-Meta pipe handles the setup of all necessary environments and activates / deactivates environments as needed Meta pipe installs all necessary software, databases and reference genomes (except human reference genome which needs to be manually installed as above)
+Meta pipe handles the setup of all necessary environments and activates / deactivates environments as needed.

+Meta pipe installs all necessary software, databases and reference genomes (except human reference genome which needs to be manually installed as above).

-Meta pipe sets up GTDB for use with sourmash
+Meta pipe sets up GTDB for use with sourmash.

 ### Prefilter steps
 1. Concatenates raw fastq.gz files